mikipal7/ha-chronoshade/FIXES_SUMMARY.md

 3. **Test with actual scripts and automations**
 4. **Update documentation** to reflect new capabilities
 5. **Consider adding validation** for entity existence during configuration

+---

+# Latest Fixes (Current Session)

+## Issues Fixed

+### 6. ✅ Config Flow Reconfigure Problem
+**Problem**: When editing an existing device, the form required open/close/stop entities despite having "use existing cover" checked and a cover selected.
+This didn't happen during initial creation.

+**Root Cause**: The reconfigure method's validation logic was identical to the initial setup, but it didn't properly handle the conditional validation based on the "use existing cover" setting.

+**Solution**:
+- Updated `async_step_reconfigure` method in `config_flow.py` to properly handle the "use existing cover" option
+- Added support for simple mode configuration in reconfigure (was missing)
+- Fixed validation logic to skip switch entity requirements when "use existing cover" is checked
+- Updated `_get_reconfigure_schema` to include simple mode fields
+- Improved error handling in reconfigure flow

+**Files Modified**:
+- `custom_components/cover_time_based/config_flow.py`

+### 7. ✅ Devices Not Provided After Home Assistant Updates
+**Problem**: After Home Assistant updates, existing devices configured with this integration stopped working and showed as "not provided anymore".
+The only solution was to delete and recreate them.

+**Root Cause**: The unique_id was based on the config entry ID, which could change across Home Assistant updates, causing the system to lose track of existing entities.

+**Solution**:
+- Changed unique_id generation to be based on the device name instead of config entry ID
+- Implemented proper unique_id sanitization using regex to ensure valid characters
+- Added migration mechanism to handle existing installations
+- Updated config flow version from 1 to 2 to trigger migration
+- Added `async_migrate_entry` function to migrate existing entries to the new unique_id format

+**Files Modified**:
+- `custom_components/cover_time_based/cover.py`
+- `custom_components/cover_time_based/config_flow.py`
+- `custom_components/cover_time_based/__init__.py`

+## Technical Details

+### Unique ID Generation
+- **Old**: Used config entry ID (unstable across HA updates)
+- **New**: Uses sanitized device name (`re.sub(r'[^a-z0-9_]', '_', name.lower())`)
+- **Migration**: Automatically converts existing entries to new format

+### Config Flow Improvements
+- Enhanced validation logic for reconfigure flow
+- Added simple mode support in reconfigure
+- Improved error handling and user feedback
+- Maintained backward compatibility

+### Migration Strategy
+- Version bump from 1 to 2 triggers automatic migration
+- Preserves all existing configuration data
+- Updates unique_id to stable name-based format
+- Graceful fallback if migration fails

+## Testing Recommendations for Latest Fixes

+1. **Test Issue 6 Fix**:
+   - Create a new device using "existing cover" option
+   - Edit the device configuration
+   - Verify that switch entities are not required when "use existing cover" is checked

+2. **Test Issue 7 Fix**:
+   - Existing installations should automatically migrate on restart
+   - New installations should use stable unique_ids
+   - Devices should persist across Home Assistant updates

+## Backward Compatibility

+- All existing configurations will be automatically migrated
+- No manual intervention required from users
+- Configuration data remains unchanged
+- Only unique_id generation method is updated

+## Version Information

+- Config Flow Version: Updated from 1 to 2
+- Integration Version: 4.0.0 (unchanged)
+- Migration: Automatic on first load after update